This feeling is the worst! You just ate a big meal, and now you have this crazy to consume sweets uncontrollably?

 - have more willpower

 Learning why you have these cravings in the first place is the key to stopping them.
-Taking preventative action is the right idea.
+Taking preventative action is the right idea, such as supplements for sugar cravings.

 The point of this article is help you understand 3 reasons which lead to you craving sweets even after a big Thanksgiving meal.